temple-0/alpine-pay-secret/README.md

 secretcli config chain-id secret-4    // todo: this is probably not the right id
 ```

-2. Navigate to the `contracts/alpine-pay` directory and build/optimize your code using
+2. Navigate to the project root directory and build/optimize your code using
 ```
 docker run --rm -v "$(pwd)":/contract \
      --mount type=volume,source="$(basename "$(pwd)")_cache",target=/code/target \